bashleigh/shleemy/README.md

 console.log('rounded months', interval.roundedMonths);
 console.log('years', interval.years);
 console.log('rounded years', interval.roundedYears);
-console.log('direction', interval.direction);
+console.log('tense', interval.tense);
 ```
 > All properties will be positive values.
 You cannot have -3 days in the 4th dimension.
-Use `direction` for past/present/future value
+Use `tense` for past/present/future value

 ### Options